ScottCleven/NWR/README.md

 # NWR
-Repository for Network Weighted Regression: Unfinished
+Repository for Network Weighted Regression: Code works, but help pages are unfinished.